Rakaia River

 The Rakaia River is in the Canterbury Plains in New Zealand's South Island.
 The Rakaia River is one of the largest braided rivers in New Zealand.
 The Rakaia River has a mean flow of 203 m3/s and a mean annual seven-day low flow of 87 m3/s.
 In the 1850s, European settlers named it the Cholmondeley River, but this name lapsed into disuse.
+The name Rakaia comes from Māori "Ō Rakaia", meaning the place where people were arranged by ranks.

 Description

 It rises in the Southern Alps, travelling 150 km in a generally easterly or southeasterly direction before entering the Pacific Ocean 50 km south of Christchurch.
-It forms a hapua as it reaches the ocean.
+It forms a lagoon as it reaches the ocean.

 For much of its journey, the river is braided, running through a wide shingle bed.
 Close to Mount Hutt, however, it is briefly confined to a narrow canyon known as the Rakaia Gorge.

 The Rakaia River is bridged in two places.
 The busiest crossing is at the small town of Rakaia, 20 km from the river mouth, where State Highway 1 using Rakaia Bridge and the South Island Main Trunk Railway cross the river using separate bridges.
 These two bridges are New Zealand's longest road and rail bridges respectively, approximately 1.75 km long.
 A second bridge, much shorter and less used, spans the Rakaia Gorge.

 The Central Plains Water Trust is proposing to take up to 40 m3/s of water from the Rakaia River as part of the Central Plains Water enhancement scheme.

 The Rakaia River is a celebrated Chinook salmon fishery.
 It has been identified as an Important Bird Area by BirdLife International because it supports breeding colonies of the endangered black-billed gull.
 The river is also known for its large wrybill population which represents 73 percent of the total population.
 Other important bird species using the riverbed are black-fronted tern and banded dotterel.